Super Singer Junior: Airtel Super Singer Junior Season 2

-Season 3
+Airtel Super Singer Junior Season 3

-The first episode of the season premiered on 17 October 2011, and episodes were telecast on Vijay TV between Monday to Thursday.
+The first episode of the season premiered on 17 October 2011, and episodes were telecast on Vijay TV between Monday to Friday.
 Children from the age of 6 years to the age of 14 years were permitted to audition to showcase their talent.
 Apart from gaining recognition from acclaimed names of the music industry and being a child singing icon, the show promised that its winner would be honored with a 3-bedroom townhouse worth Rs.60 lakhs from its season 3 sponsor, Arun Excello Home Pvt Ltd.

 Auditions took place in Chennai, Coimbatore, and Trichy.
 Auditions for season 3 were judged by prominent playback singers and vocalists, including Nithyasree Mahadevan, S. P. Sailaja, Manikka Vinayagam, Pushpavanam Kuppuswamy, S. Sowmya, and Mahathi.
 All audition rounds were hosted by actresses Kalyani and Ramya.

-The main competition performance rounds were hosted by Makapa Anand, Kalyani, and Bhavana.
-Playback singers K. S. Chithra, Mano and Malgudi Subha returned as permanent judges, and Ananth Vaidyanathan returned as permanent voice trainer.
+The main competition performance rounds were hosted by Makapa Anand, Kalyani Nair, and Bhavana Balakrishnan.
+Playback singers K.S.
+Chithra, Mano and Malgudi Subha returned as permanent judges, and Ananth Vaidyanathan returned as permanent voice trainer.